esl/MongooseIM/doc/developers-guide/accumulators.md

 * Avoid passing superfluous arguments to handlers - e.g. an `LServer` in hook args is redundant since it is already present in the accumulator.

 Most handlers have already been modified so that they accept an instance of `mongoose_acc:t()` as the first argument and return value by storing it inside it.
-How the accumulator is used within a module is up to the implementors of the module.
+How the accumulator is used within a module is up to the implementers of the module.

 ## IQs and accumulators